How Wovoka is betting that community ownership can solve reforestation's permanence problem, and what that means for carbon finance in practice

 Wovoka's starting point is participatory mapping.
 Before any planting begins, communities decide which areas to restore.
 This is not a consultation layer added on top of a pre-decided plan.
 Communities identify sacred grounds that cannot be touched, degraded areas suitable for restoration, and plots where agroforestry can generate income alongside native tree planting.
 That process shapes the spatial design of the project from the beginning.

 Wovoka keeps the community-facing side of monitoring in-house.
 Field monitoring uses smartphones equipped with low-bandwidth apps that allow communities to geotag trees, photograph plots, and flag illegal activity in near real-time.
 Camera traps and audio monitoring devices support biodiversity data collection.
-Community members are trained on site, with materials translated into local languages, and the project lead is based on the island with near-daily contact with community partners.
+Because the project's core thesis relies on human and ecological well-being, Wovoka is concurrently pursuing the Climate, Community & Biodiversity (CCB) standard alongside its core carbon verification.
+The FPIC process, the multi-strata agroforestry design, and the deployment of sensors to monitor endemic wildlife lay the foundation for CCB certification, ensuring the project delivers measurable, third-party verified socio-economic and ecological benefits.

 Image Credits: Wovoka